 Successful fitting is usually indicated when the pessary:

 - Stays in place with walking, coughing and bending

 - Does not interfere with bladder or bowel emptying

 - Does not cause unwanted bladder leakage.

-Sometimes it takes a couple of attempts with different styles or sizes of pessary to get the correct fit.
 It should be possible to fit a finger around the outside of a well fitted pessary.
 It is useful to know that you can empty your bladder normally with the pessary in place comfortably before leaving your pessary fitting so that it can be changed if necessary.